whkane/my-library/README.md

 python my_library_db.py library.json
 ```

-In case of a use of an another file, the library.json in the Python command can be just replaced with a similar file.
+In case of a use of an another file, than the default `library.json` in the Python command can be just replaced with a similar file.

 ### Running the application with Docker